The School District’s Role in Combating Cyberbullying

 December 19, 2019

-October was National Bullying Prevention Month, and as parents and school districts know, bullying is increasingly happening online.
+October is National Bullying Prevention Month, and as parents and school districts know, bullying is increasingly happening online.
 Principals across the country report bullying through “the use of computers, cell phones or other electronic devices” happens more frequently than in-person or offline bullying.

 Given how common cyberbullying has become, and with new anti-bullying legislation in almost every state, school districts need to understand the problem of cyberbullying and what they can do to combat it.